Reflexive Pronouns

 We welcome gentlemen such as

-Generally, if a verb's object is a reflexive pronoun, that verb is called a reflexive verb.
-To be more specific, the subject and the direct object of reflexive verbs refer to the same person/thing.
+Generally, if the object of a verb is a reflexive pronoun, that verb is called a reflexive verb.
+To be more specific, the subject and the direct object of reflexive verbs refer to the same person or thing.
 Look at the following example:

 My daughter